alielfilali01/blog-md-diff/blog-v2.md

 - **Arabic-Leaderboards Space**, launched in collaboration with **Mohammed bin Zayed University of Artificial Intelligence (MBZUAI)** to consolidate Arabic AI evaluations in one place.
 This platform currently supports **AraGen 2** and **Arabic Instruction Following**, with plans to expand to leaderboards for Arabic AI models across various modalities.
 - **AraGen 03-25 release** with improvements and updated benchmark.
-- **Arabic Instruction Following leaderboard**, powered by **Arabic IFEval Benchmark**, the first publicly available benchmark for evaluating instruction-following capabilities in Arabic.
+- **Instruction Following leaderboard**, powered by **Arabic IFEval Benchmark**, the first publicly available benchmark for evaluating instruction-following capabilities in Arabic.

 <script type="module" src="https://gradio.s3-us-west-2.amazonaws.com/4.4.0/gradio.js"> </script>